PEN International Translation and Linguistic Rights Committee

 Today, the Committee has multiple objectives and functions.
 Primarily, it focuses on issues of translation and linguistic rights and the effects these issues have on readers and writers across the globe, including at a most basic level, access to literature.
 Concurrently it places great emphasis on the role that literary translation can play in enabling inter-culture dialogue and exchange.
 This takes place through a number of year-round activities, including: promoting literature in translation on the multilingual Diversity website, edited by an international Advisory Board of translators and writers from Macedonia, China, Colombia and Malawi among others; developing an e-collection of multi-lingual works of literature; the translation of works from widely spoken into smaller languages; working with other interested groups in campaigning and the creation of publishing partnerships; supporting PEN Centres worldwide in establishing and growing their own Translation and Linguistic Rights Committees.

 The current Chair is Simona Skrabec based at the Slovene PEN Centre.
 PEN Centres with Translation & Linguistic Rights Committees have signed the International Declaration of Linguistic Rights.
-At PEN Melbourne, writer and Committee member Judith Rodriguez represents our contribution to the work of the Committee.
+At PEN Melbourne, Committee members contribute to the work of the Committee.

 The Girona Manifesto